itu-itis23-kan22/ImageGPSPredictor/README.md

 For a more detailed explanation of how the SIFT algorithm is specifically used in this project, please see [SIFT Implementation Details](./SIFT_DETAILS.md).

+## Building from Source

+For instructions on how to clone the repository, set up your environment, and build the project from source, please see [Building from Source](./BUILDING.md).

 ## Core Libraries Used

 *   **OpenCV for Android**: Used for SIFT feature detection, description, and matching (`org.opencv.features2d.SIFT`, `org.opencv.features2d.DescriptorMatcher`).